Skip to main content

 • get_shift_incidents — incidents during a time window, filterable by severity, status, and tags

-Before connecting the Rootly MCP Server, make sure you have a Rootly API token.
+For clients that don’t support OAuth2, or for local/self-hosted installations, use a Rootly API token.
 Generate one in Account > Manage API keys > Generate New API Key.
-Choose the token type based on your needs:

 Tools like get_oncall_handoff_summary and get_oncall_shift_metrics require organization-wide visibility.
 A Global API Key is recommended for full functionality.